syash7202/ssh_remote_login-/readme.md

 exit
 ```

-10. Grab the ip address of the master container
+10. Grab the IP address of the master container
 ```
 docker inspect master | grep IP
 ```